bht292/InformationSecurity/homework-h2.md

 # h2 Kill Chain
 ## Intelligence-Driven Computer Network Defense
-### What is it about
-Intelligence-driven computer network defense represents a proactive approach to cybersecurity, leveraging detailed insights into adversary tactics and strategies.
-The framework focuses on analyzing adversary campaigns to understand and disrupt their activities effectively.
+ntelligence-driven computer network defense represents a strong approach to cybersecurity, leveraging detailed insights into adversary tactics and strategies.
+The framework focuses on analyzing the different stages of cyber attacks.
+This is crucial to understand and interfere with their activities on a efficient way.

-By applying intelligence to all aspects of cyber defense, organizations can anticipate, mitigate, and respond to threats with precision.
+By applying intelligence to all aspects of cyber security, most of the organizations can expect, mitigate, and respond to threats with a precise way.

 ### Indicators and the Indicator Life Cycle
-Indicators are artifacts or observables that suggest adversary activity, such as IP addresses, file hashes, or domain names.
-The life cycle of an indicator consits of the stages creation, deployment, operation, and eventual retirement.
+Indicators are artifacts that suggest adversary activity.
+Examples for that are IP addresses, file hashes, or domain names.
+The life cycle of an indicator consits of the stages creation, deployment, operation, and finally retirement.
-Managing this life cycle is critical for ensuring indicators remain relevant and effective.
-By categorizing indicators by type and source, organizations can prioritize their use and ensure actionable insights.
+Managing this life cycle is of great importance for ensuring that they remain relevant and effective.

 ### Intrusion Kill Chain
-The Intrusion Kill Chain provides a structured approach to understanding and countering adversary actions.
+The Intrusion Kill Chain provides a structured approach to understand and counter the necessery actions.
 It consists of the following seven phases.

 #### Phase 1: Reconnaissance
-The attacker identifies and selects their target through open-source intelligence gathering.
+The attacker identifies and selects its target through open-source intelligence gathering.

 #### Phase 2: Weaponization
-Malicious payloads are crafted, often combining an exploit and a delivery mechanism.
+Malicious payloads are created in conjunction with combining an exploit and a delivery mechanism.

 #### Phase 3: Delivery
-The adversary transmits the payload via methods such as phishing emails or infected USBs.
+The adversary transmits the payload via several methods such as phishing emails or infected USBs.

 #### Phase 4: Exploitation
 The malicious code is executed on the target system by exploiting a vulnerability.

 #### Phase 5: Installation
-The attacker establishes a foothold by installing backdoors or malware.
+The attacker secures access to the system by deploying backdoors or installing malware.

 #### Phase 6: Command and Control (C2)
 A channel is created for the attacker to remotely control the compromised system.